moelomda/Embedded-Linux/Embedded_Linux_Concepts/U-Boot/readme.md

 setenv fdt_address 0x7000000
 ```

-These commands set an environment variable named `Kernel_address` with the hexadecimal value `0x6000000`.
+These commands set an environment variable named `Kernel_address` with the value `0x6000000`.
 The variable is intended to store the memory address where the kernel image will be loaded.

 and set the `fdt_address` environment variable to `0x7000000`.
 This variable typically represents the memory address where the device  tree binary (DTB) will be loaded during the U-Boot boot process.